-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

 There’s a reason Elden Ring is the highest-rated game ever on Opencritic.
-The game received perfect or nearly perfect reviews across the board.
-It is quite simply one of the best games ever, third person or not.
-However, as the first open-world Souls game, it also adds a lot to that already popular franchise.
+The game received perfect or nearly perfect reviews across the board following its release in February 2022.
+As the first open-world Souls game, it also added a ton of new content to the already popular franchise.
 Hours upon hours can be lost exploring the world of Land’s Between.
-It’s the kind of game where you do “just one more thing” and then 3 hours fly by.
-Barring any major surprises, it’s likely to be most people’s game of the year for 2022, and with good reason.
+Barring any major surprises, it’s likely to be most people’s Game of the Year pick for 2022, and with good reason.

 #1 Red Dead Redemption 2 + 1